ffund/run-my-experiment-on-geni-blog/2016-06-29-why-does-my-received-spectrum-droop-at-the-edges.md

 omf load -i baseline-sdr.ndz -t node1-1.sb3.orbit-lab.org
 ```

-If you're using something other than sb3, modify the command above accordingly.

-When this process finishes, turn on the node using the command (again, modified for sb2 or sb7 if necessary):
+When this process finishes, turn on the node using the command:

 ```
 omf tell -a on -t node1-1.sb3.orbit-lab.org